TheGnarCo/venture/README.md

 - An extensible model for recording significant events, suitable for audit trails, event sourcing and the like
 - A framework for structuring service-layer code that manages database transactions and side effect dispatch, and allows simple actions to be composed into more complex ones

+In practical terms, it is difficult or impossible to have the first without the second, for reasons that will hopefully become clear.
+This gem was extracted from production software that has now been running in the wild for a few years with no issues.

 ## The pattern

 We want the following pattern, in ascending order of perverse